Saint Francis of Assisi and the Custos of the Holy Land

 Who is Saint Francis of Assisi?

 The story of Saint Francis of Assisi is well known to Catholic faithful throughout the world.
-As one of the most beloved saints, his story of commitment of service to Christ through poverty, humility and charitable deeds is taught in almost every Catholic parochial and Sunday school.
+As one of the most beloved saints, his life of service to Christ through poverty, humility and charitable deeds is taught in almost every Catholic parochial and Sunday school.

 Who are the Franciscans?

-Many do not know, however, that Francis and his Order of monks known as Franciscans have played one of the most important roles in the life of the Church in the Holy Land.
+What many faithful do not know is that Saint Francis and his Order of monks, known as the Franciscans, have played one of the most important roles in the life of the Church in the Holy Land.

-Saint Francis himself travelled to the Holy Land and its environs during the final years of the Crusades, and was able to establish his Franciscan Order in the Holy Land in 1217.
-Starting with a simple dwelling near the 5th Station of the Via Dolorosa, the Franciscans grew to become the ultimate caretakers, or custodians, of the Catholic Church in the Holy Land by 1342, a position that they have maintained until the present.
+Saint Francis himself travelled to the Holy Land and its surroundings during the final years of the Crusades and established his Franciscan Order in the Holy Land in 1217.
+Starting with a simple dwelling near the 5th Station of the Via Dolorosa, the Franciscans grew to become the official custodians of the Catholic Church in the Holy Land by 1342, a role they hold to this day.

 The 5th Station of the Via Dolorosa